(See also How To Do Paracentesis.)

 Poor patient cooperation, surgical scarring over the puncture area, large intra-abdominal masses, and severe portal hypertension with abdominal collateral circulation are relative contraindications.

 Under sterile technique, the area is anesthetized to the peritoneum with lidocaine 1%.
-For diagnostic paracentesis, an 18-gauge needle attached to a 50-mL syringe is inserted through the peritoneum (generally a popping sensation is noted).
+For diagnostic paracentesis, an 18- to 22-gauge (1.5-inch or 3.5-inch) needle attached to a 30- to 50-mL syringe is inserted through the peritoneum (generally a popping sensation is noted).
 Fluid is gently aspirated and sent for cell count, protein or amylase content, cytology, or culture as needed.
-For therapeutic (large-volume) paracentesis, a 14-gauge cannula attached to a vacuum aspiration system is used to collect up to 8 L of ascitic fluid.
+For therapeutic (large-volume) paracentesis, an 18- to 14-gauge (1.5-inch or 3.5-inch) cannula attached to a vacuum aspiration system is used to collect up to 8 L of ascitic fluid.
 Concurrent infusion of IV albumin is recommended during large-volume paracentesis to help avoid significant intravascular volume shift and postprocedural hypotension.

 Hemorrhage is the most common complication of paracentesis.
 Occasionally, with tense ascites, prolonged leakage of ascitic fluid occurs through the needle site.